Cannon07/Cannon07/README.md

 ### 🌟 Join the Journey

 I believe in the magic of shared experiences.
-Whether it's discussing the nuances of tech or swapping stories about building tech startups, navigating challenges, or fostering innovation, let's connect on [LinkedIn](https://www.linkedin.com/in/jay-shitre) or [Twitter](https://twitter.com/CANNON0710).
+Whether it's discussing the nuances of tech or swapping stories about building tech startups, navigating challenges, or fostering innovation, let's connect on [LinkedIn](https://www.linkedin.com/in/jay-shitre).

 Thanks for dropping by, fellow wanderer.
 Let's embark on this adventure of learning and innovation! 🚀